zuoym15/craves.ai/README.md

 Dependencies: pytorch with version 0.4.1 or higher, OpenCV

-This repo is developed based on [pytorch-pose](https://github.com/bearpaw/pytorch-pose).
+The 2D pose estimation module is developed based on [pytorch-pose](https://github.com/bearpaw/pytorch-pose).

 ## Data Generation from Simulator